 - You always know where it’s at.
 While you might be super organized and always know where your tools and utensils are, we’ve found that getting straight to business when it comes to mixing or baking is kinda neat.
 No more trying to remember which cabinet or drawer you put the hand-held mixer in.
 And no more hunting for the beaters that go into the mixer.
 It’s all right where you left it, on the counter, ready to go.

 - Hot foods can be easily processed.
 These days, mixers (especially stand-up mixers) are not just for baking and dessert making.
 How about using your stand-up mixer to make the fluffiest, most luscious mashed potatoes you’ve ever had in your life?
-Or, if you’re craving Mexican food, did you know that you can use the paddle attachment for your stand-up mixer to easily shred your cooked chicken breast for authentic tasting enchiladas?
+Or, if you’re craving Mexican food, did you know that you can use the for your stand-up mixer to easily shred your cooked chicken breast for authentic tasting enchiladas?
 Not only does the mixer have the power to mash (beat), or shred, savory food items, but it also keeps you from having to handle the hot food, or a hot bowl.
 It’s called “letting the mixer do the work for you!”

 Whether we’re talking about hand-held mixers or stand-up mixers, there’s no question that using either one of them, or both, is a whole lot easier than using a spoon.
 Of course, there are a few down-sides to both, such as with the hand-held mixer your arm can get tired very quickly, and in using the stand-up mixer the clean-up process is a little more involved.
 While most people find it hard to justify spending north of $300 for a mixer, it is possible to find decent stand mixers under $100.